crusher-X 7.5 arrived!

 Iannis Xenakis in "Formalized music: Thought and mathematics in composition.", 1963-1992

-The crusher-X algorithm is based on the traditional granular synthesis algorithm (Xenakis, Roads, Wilkins) invented in the early 1950s.
-In granular synthesis, short (e.g. 50 milliseconds) sound fragments, "the grains," come from a fixed file buffer.
+The crusher-X algorithm is based on the traditional granular synthesis algorithm (Xenakis, Roads, Wilkins), which was invented in the early 1950s.
+In granular synthesis, short sound fragments (e.g. 50 milliseconds), "the grains," come from a fixed file buffer.
 The starting time, length and silence between the grains can be modulated.
-More than one grain at a time is possible, so you can create complex sound "clouds" from any sound signal.
+Working with more than one grain at a time is possible, thus you can create complex sound "clouds" from any sound signal.

 When experimenting with those (length of grains), I have discovered a certain confusion as to what effect one can expect when setting parameters to certain values.
 Not only it seemed that length and density each had an impact of its own on the character of the granulated sound, but it also appeared that their relational value was highly important.